-8.18.2 CANbus Termination
+8.18.3 CANbus Termination

 The last bus device on both ends of the CANbus system must have termination resistors.
 The AKD has built-in 132 ohms resistors that can be activated by connecting pins 1 and 6.
-The AKD is delivered with a termination connector plugged into X13, that includes the required connection.
+An optional termination plug is available for AKD (P-AKD-CAN-TERM).
+The optional termination plug is an RJ-12 connector with an enclosed wire jumper between pins 1&6.
+A plug should be inserted into the X13 connector of the last drive in the CAN network.